Budget and Council Tax Summary 2018-19

 The total grant received by Durham (from the Government) in 2018-19 is £84,668,000 which is the same as 2017-18.

 Consulting with residents

-The consultation ran for three weeks in January 2017 and was available both online through the PCVC website and heavily promoted through social media channels, as promoted in the local press and public meetings, with hard copies being made available from the PCVC office.
-The consultation was also widely circulated to partners including Elected Members, the County Durham Partnership, the Darlington Partnership, the Community Safety Partnerships, the Local Criminal Justice Board, Town and Parish Councils, Area Action Partnerships (AAPs), the Voluntary and Community Sector, and others, for onward cascade and circulation.
+The consultation ran for four weeks in January 2018 and was available both online through the PCVC website and promoted through social media channels, as promoted in the local press and public meetings, with hard copies being made available from the PCVC office.
+The consultation was also circulated to partners including Elected Members, the County Durham Partnership, the Darlington Partnership, the Community Safety Partnerships, the Local Criminal Justice Board, Town and Parish Councils, Area Action Partnerships (AAPs), the Voluntary and Community Sector, and others, for onward cascade and circulation.